 The Best Idea prizes were created to reward student teams in the Hollomon Health Innovation Challenge for their exceptional work in several distinct categories.
 The teams are selected by a special group of judges during the live Challenge.
 Please note that no team can take more than one Best Idea prize, but can also win one of the main prizes.

-Best Idea for a Medical Device, IntuitiveX
+Best Idea for a Medical Device, presented by Fenwick & West

 Recognizes the medical device concept (for a physical product) with the most promising opportunity to significantly improve the lives of patients or providers.